 One more Super Bowl is in the books.

-It didn’t turn out as I had hoped, but I must say that I like that Mahomes and Andy Reid won a Super Bowl…they seem like deserving competitors that give their all to the game – you have to respect that.
+It didn’t turn out as I had hoped, but I must say that I like that Mahomes and Andy Reid won a Super Bowl…they seem like deserving competitors who give their all to the game – you have to respect that.

-We know who won the big game, but who do you think won Super Bowl Ads game – the battle for the hearts and minds of consumers?
+We know who won the big game, but who do you think won the Super Bowl Ads game – the battle for the hearts and minds of consumers?

-Being champion is hard!
+Being a champion is hard!

 One thing is clear to me when watching these ads with a critical eye: it’s just as hard to be the ‘champion’ of Super Bowl Advertising as it is to be the champion of the game itself!